-Student Name: ID# Projected Graduation Year: Your child is currently enrolling under the Foundation Higgraduation plan, incoming high school students and their currently offered under the graduation plan.
-You and your child will need to select one of the endors ements listed belov v, sign and return this form to your child's counselor.
-Endorsement Selections: □ STEM (Science, Technology, Engineering, and Math) ❖ Science, including environmental science ❖ Technology, including computer science ❖ Engineering ❖ Advanced mathematics will include course s directly related to: ■ Business and Industry will include courses directly r elated to: Arts and Humanities will include courses directly rel lated to: Fine Arts Political Science World Languages Cultural Studies English Literature History ateu to. □ Public Service will include courses directly related to ❖ Health science and occupations ❖ Education and training ❖ Law enforcement ❖ Culinary arts and hospitality o: Multidisciplinary Studies will include courses direct Combination of courses from each of the endors Public Service.
-This endorsement is for students sement areas of STE M, Business and Industry, Arts and Humanities, and ete one of the other four endorsements.
-Though we will make every effort to place your child in the elective course selections: • students who have not passed the required STA. • sponsor approved courses will not be added to a child's name AR/ EOC exams will My child and I agree with the endorsement selection ab ove and do not wis n to add any others at this time.
+Student Name: ID# Projected Graduation Year: Your child is currently enrolling under the Foundation High S graduation plan, incoming high school students and their parcurrently offered under the graduation plan.
+You and your child will need to select one of the endorseme ents listed below, s ign and return this form to your child's counselor.
+Endorsement Selections: STEM (Science, Technology, Engineering and Math) will Advanced mathematics Engineering Science, including environmental science Technology, including computer science Business and Industry will include courses directly relat Accounting Agriculture science Architecture Automotive technology Communications Culinary arts and Hospitality Finance Graphic design Heating, ventilation and air condition Information technology Logistics Marketing rectly related to: Video Game DesignWelding Arts and Humanities will include courses directly relate Cultural Studies English Literature Fine Arts History Political Science World Languages d to: Public Service will include courses directly related to: Cosmetology Education and training Health sciences and occupations Law enforcement Multidisciplinary Studies will include courses directly residence.
+Combination of courses from each of the endorsem Service.
+This endorsement is for students who do not ent areas of STEM, Business and Industry, Arts and Humanities and Public the other four endorsements.
+Though we will make every effort to place your child in the elective course selections: • Students who have not passed the required STAAR/ • Sponsor approved courses will not be added to a stuchild's name EOC exams will be placed in support courses My child and I agree with the endorsement selection above and do not wish to o add any others at this time.
 Student Signature: Date: Parent Signature: Date: